donomii/throff/README.md

 	PRINTLN a
 	WITH [ a b c ] FROM H[ a 1 b 2 c 3 ]H

-Loads the requested keys from the hash and puts them in the current environment.
+Creates variables named in **array**, and fetches their values from **hash**.
+It loads the requested keys from the hash and puts them in the current environment.

 Updating the variables will not update the hash nor vice versa.
-HASHes, like most other data types, are immutable.
+HASHes, like most other data types, are immutable, so any updates create a new data structure and the old values are not changed.

-##### Parameters:
+##### Example

--	array 	- A list of hash keys that will become variable names
--	hash	- Some data that you want to access as variables

-	Example:

 	WITH [ ips dates paths ] FROM http_requests